 If you have been diagnosed with cataracts, you now have the option of upgrading your procedure by opting for premium lens implants.
-Premium lenses can provide clear vision at all distances after cataract surgery.
+At Jacksonville Eye Center, we offer premium lenses, also known as intraocular lenses, to provide clear vision at all distances after cataract surgery.
 Dr. Schnipper encourages you to discuss your lens options at your cataract evaluation.
 He will help you determine which lens is best with your lifestyle needs.
 Premium lens implants are a reliable vision correction solution for those nearing the age for cataract surgery.
 They are also known as “lifestyle lens implants”, because they provide excellent vision, possibly without the need for glasses.
-It is important to discuss the wide variety of options available to you with your surgeon.
+It is important to discuss the wide variety of options available to you with Dr. Schnipper.

 Are you a good candidate for premium lens implants?